 If it is right, following is the display message:

 If wrong, we will need to recheck the steps we went through till now.

-Once successfully backed up, we will receive a notification via email for the same, sine that has been our configuration, and also the backup of our database will be stored in the path s3 provided by us.
+Once successfully back up, we will receive a notification via email for the same, since that is our configuration, and also the backup of our database will be store in the path s3 provided by us.